JeremyFenwick/jf.github.io/_posts/2025-07-03-Grokking-the-Actor-Model.markdown

 ```
 This would force the writes to be serialized.
 If the disk IO was slow, it would create natural backpressure:

-* PieceActor finishes a piece → tries PieceCompleted to FileActor's inbox
+* The Piece Actor finishes a piece, and then send PieceCompleted -> [Manager Actor]Inbox
-* FileActor is busy writing previous piece → channel is full (capacity 1) → the send suspends
+* The Manager Actor now wants to forward this to the File Actor with PieceCompleted -> Inbox [File Actor].
+However FileActor is busy writing previous piece so its channel capacity of 1 is full until it completes the write.
+This suspends the Manager Actors send
-* Because the send suspends, the ManagerActor is also suspended when forwarding messages, which in turn slows down new chunk requests
+* Because the send suspends, the Manager Actor is also suspended from forwarding other messages, which in turn slows down new chunk requests
-* This slows PieceActors from requesting more chunks → automatically throttling download rate to what the disk can handle
+* This slows down Peer Actors from requesting more chunks as they aren't receiving any RequestChunk messages

-The channels themselves allow for the system to throttle itself appropriately over time.
+The channels themselves allow for the system to throttle itself appropriately over time, and are a tunable parameter for the overall system.